Fancy going glamping near London? From treehouses and yurts to log cabins and houseboats, these chic escapes will give you your countryside fix.

 These adorable yurts are a great option for glamping near London.
 Set in the Essex countryside with 3 fishing lakes on the doorstep, they’re the perfect spot for a romantic break or a getaway with friends.

 Bluebell Yurt sleeps up to 5 people, and has a hot tub with lovely views too.
 I love all the details at this property, like the swing chair by the water’s edge, and the sun loungers up on the patio.
-It’d be a lovely place to visit in the summer months.
+This would be a lovely place to visit in the summer months.

 When Is The Best Time To Visit England?